 I continued volunteering as an ESL Tutor when I went to university for a double major in Linguistics and Modern Languages.
 While studying for my degree, I was a Conversation Language Partner for students at the TESOL Centre at my university.
 These initial experiences helped me build my passion and confidence to choose TESOL as my career.
 After I graduated from university, I chose to teach English in South Korea for my first professional job.
 Little did I know I would ended up staying for 14 years and counting!

 About the Author: Daniel Linn completed his TESOL certificate course with OnTESOL.

-Becoming More Worldly and Understanding
+Becoming More Understanding

 The Necessities of Having TESOL Certification

-Over time I learned that although I initially didn’t need it, it was definitely beneficial to have.
-So after a few years of teaching in Korea, I completed my original TESOL course with OnTESOL.
+When I first came to Seoul, I was told I didn’t need a TESOL certificate because I already had a degree in Linguistics.
+Over time I learned that although I didn’t need the certificate to get the job, it was definitely beneficial to have one.
+So after a few years of teaching in South Korea, I completed my TESOL course with OnTESOL.